trendmicro/terraform-provider-conformity/docs/guides/aws/aws_create.md

   source      = "../"
 }
 ```
-2. To use Conformity and its resources, add the AWS Access Key, Secret Access Key, and Region where the resources will be created and API Key from Cloud Conformity Account to the `terraform.tfvars`.
+2. To use Conformity and its resources, add the AWS Access Key, Secret Access Key, and Region where the resources will be created and API Key from Conformity Account to the `terraform.tfvars`.

 3. Create `terraform.tfvars` on `example/aws` folder and add the following values: